ibm-cloud-docs/containers/cs_worker_plan.md

 {: important}

 **What bare metal flavors can I order?**</br>
 Worker node flavors vary by cluster type, the zone where you want to create the cluster, the container platform, and the infrastructure provider that you want to use.
-To see the flavors available in your zone, run `ibmcloud ks flavors --zone <zone> --provider <infrastructure_provider>`.
+To see the flavors available in your zone, run `ibmcloud ks flavors --zone <zone>`.
 You can also review available [VM](#vm) or [SDS](#sds) flavors.

 Bare metal machines are optimized for different use cases such as RAM-intensive, data-intensive, or GPU-intensive workloads.